stevebeer/openvpn-server/README.md

 2048-bit; 2048-bit is more secure, but server setup will take much longer to complete.
 If you're unsure or don't have a convincing reason for 2048, just choose 1024.

-After this, the script go from the GUI back to the command line as it builds the server's own certificate authority.
+After this, the script will go from the GUI back to the command line as it builds the server's own certificate authority.
 If you wish to enter identifying information for the CA, replace the default values in the file ca_info.txt (CO for country, ST for state/province/territory, CITY for city or town, ORG for organization, etc.) before executing the setup script; however, this is not required, so if you have no desire or need for this, you may leave the ca_info.txt file as-is.
 After this, the script will